andreipfeiffer/manifesto/README.md

 # Software Development Manifesto

-This document contains **Guidelines** and **Good Practices** applied by the AE Mobile Team.
-Some of them are very general (applicable on any project), others are specific to our team structure and tech stack.
+This document contains **Guidelines** and **Good Practices** applied by the AE Mobile Team at [\[e-spres-oh\]](https://e-spres-oh.com/).
+Some of them are very general (applicable on any project), others are specific to our team structure and technology stack.
+Avoid the [Cargo Cult](https://en.wikipedia.org/wiki/Cargo_cult_programming) before applying them on your projects.

+❗️ **IMPORTANT**:
+- this document includes _Guidelines, not Dogmas_;
+- motivated exceptions are always understandable;
-❗️ **IMPORTANT**: this document includes _Guidelines_, not _Dogmas_.
-Motivated exceptions are always understandable.
-Any piece of content is subject to change.
+- this is a living document, so any piece of content is subject to change.

 <br />